 Stephen Dewar, Clinical Pharmacist, NHS Ayrshire & Arran

 This project explores electronitc prescribing (HEPMA) data to influence practice.
 New and existing digital software was used to provide consultants feedback on their individual data.

 This project looks at a way to provide ambulance crew with a patient's ECS/KIS record using details passed during a 999 calll.
 The information stored in these records may impact all aspects of the care, management and outcomes for the patient so ensuring timely access will result in better patient centred care being delivered.

 Tracy Bowen, Planned Care OT Team Lead, NHS Fife

-Using iPads to normalise the experience of Covid and to support management of common symptoms.
-Used during sessions to access meaningful support, increase engagement in recovery, help build trust, reduce anxiety and provide education. iPads enabled the therapist, patient and carer to take a virtual tour of the patient's home to promote confidence and independence for a successful return home and ongoing recovery.
+This project involved using iPads to normalise the experience of Covid and to support management of common symptoms. iPads enabled the therapist, patient and carer to take a virtual tour of the patient's home to promote confidence and independence for a successful return home and ongoing recovery.

 Fran Nice, Health Visitor, NHS Grampian

 In March 2020 after home visits were stopped due to the pandemic, the Aberdeenshire Health Visitors Near Me Waiting Room was created.
 This allowed for families to be seen virtually and for much needed connections to be made.
 Throughout this experience, practice evolved, with the developed wellbeing tips and the use of platforms like Teams, significantly increasing the digital capacity in Health Visiting Team across Aberdeenshire.